ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mart/common_mart.md

 - Includes metrics for 28 Day and All-Time timeframes
 - Include only the `Last Pings of the Month`
 - For SaaS, include only production gitlab.com installation
-- Filters to a rolling 24 months of service pings by the ping_created_at timestamp.
-The filtering is done in the upstream fct_ping_instance_metric_rolling_24_months model.

 **Business Logic in this Model:**
 - `is_last_ping_of_month` = last ping created per calendar month per Installation (`dim_installation_id`)